shaliulab/idtrackerai/docs/source/GUI_explained.rst

 3. **Session name**
 -------------------

-Type here the name of the tracking session (e.g. *test*).
+Type here the name of the tracking session (e.g. *test*, avoid using spaces in the session name).
 A folder with the name *session_test* will be created in the same folder where the video is.
 All the data generated for the tracking of the video and the tracking results will be output in this folder.

 4. **Save parameters**
 ----------------------